What is the Difference between Consignee and Importer of Record?

 Many people often confuse consignees and Importers of Records (IOR) because both entities deal with imported goods.
 However, there is a significant difference between the two.

-Customs compliance requires a very important role, known as the importer of record or declarant.
+Customs compliance requires a very important role, known as the Importer of Record (IOR) or declarant.
 The importer of record is an individual or a firm authorized by the government to act as an ‘Importer’ to bring goods or services to a country.

 The appointed importer of record is the person or entity officially responsible for ensuring the import transaction complies with all the regulations in that country, that goods are correctly valued, pays the relevant taxes and duties and files all the correct documentation and permits.